sleeptoken/zettelkasten/Bluetooth reverse engineering.md

 - This essentially creates a packet capture for us of all Bluetooth communication that was going on.
 ### Loading the HCI snoop log in Wireshark

-on modern android we couldn't just adb pull these files. use the following to generate a zip file, this will take a while.
+on modern android we couldn't just [[Android Debug Bridge]] pull these files. use the following to generate a zip file, this will take a while.
 ```powershell
 adb bugreport